microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 To successfully build the sources on your machine, make sure you've installed the following prerequisites:
 * Visual Studio 2017 Community or Enterprise
 * .NET 4.6
+* .NET Core SDK 1.1.7
-* .NET Core SDK 2.0 or above(https://www.microsoft.com/net/download/windows)
+* .NET Core SDK 2.0 or above.(https://www.microsoft.com/net/download/windows)

 Once you've installed the prerequisites execute either ```buildDebug.cmd``` or ```buildRelease.cmd``` script in the repository root to build the project (excluding functional tests) locally.